jundalisay/spblist/content/en/research/smith/jurisprudence/part-2/section-2/chapter-3.md

 ---

-> Superphysics Note: The beginnings of the Wealth of Nations is from this Chapter to Part 4.
-We can conclude that the rest is to form his work on Jurisprudence
+{{< n n="The beginnings of the Wealth of Nations is from this Chapter to Part 4.
+We can conclude that the rest is to form his work on Jurisprudence" >}}

 In an uncivilized nation where labour is undivided, everything is provided for by the natural needs of mankind.